 Commenting on the OECD’s latest report, A Broken Social Elevator?
-How to Promote Social Mobility, Sir Peter Lampl, founder of the Sutton Trust, said:
+How to Promote Social Mobility, Sir Peter Lampl, founder and chairman of the Sutton Trust, said:

 “Our own research has highlighted how the UK’s poor social mobility is down to two factors: rising wage inequality and the relationship between family income and educational attainment.
 These depressing new findings should be a wake-up call for us to think radically about how to break the UK’s cycle of low social mobility.